H4HWV2011/msjarvis-public-docs/thesis/33-spiritual-root-and-mother-carrie.md

 - Explicit scope:
   - Documentation states clearly that the spiritual root and protocol are design choices about emphasis and interpretation, not claims about the system having experiences similar to those of people or communities.
+- Corpus handling:
+  - Collections containing religious and philosophical texts are documented as curated reference sources, subject to the same source policies and usage constraints as other high-impact materials.
 - Auditability:
   - Mode settings, routing choices, and evaluator prompts associated with the protocol are logged so that their effects can be examined.
 - Revision: